zeticous/main/docs/UserGuide.md

 Example: <br>
     -> edit 3 new_event 01/01/2088 1200 01/01/2088 1230
     <br>
-    This command will edit the task at index number 3 with new name, start date and time, end date and time. <br>
+    This command will edit the task at index number 3 with new name, new start date and time, new end date and time. <br>

 Deadline format: `edit <index> [NEW_TASK_NAME] [NEW_DATE_NEW_DUE_TIME]` <br>